gonfva/gonfva.github.io/content/en/blog/2015-01-06-what-recruiters-taught-me-about-looking.md

 So what does teach me about looking for a job/applying?

-Now, when I really want a job, **I put myself on the recipient's role**</b>**.
+Now, when I really want a job, **I put myself on the recipient's role**.
 What if it receives dozens of emails?
 How is she going to know that I'm the perfect fit?

 Some obvious tips: